dulaj-chamasha/Automated-Guided-Forklift/README2.md

-# Automated Guided Forklift System 🚜
+# Automated Guided Forklift 🚜

-A smart autonomous robot designed for **warehouse cargo handling** with line-following navigation and servo-driven lifting capabilities.
+A smart autonomous robot designed for warehouse cargo handling with line-following navigation and servo-driven lifting capabilities.
-Built on **Arduino Mega** platform with integrated sensors, motor drivers, and custom 3D-printed hardware for reliable pick-and-place operations.
+Built on Arduino Mega platform with integrated sensors, motor drivers, and custom 3D-printed hardware for reliable pick-and-place operations.

 ## 🔧 System Overview